Willi Castro Player Props: Twins vs. Athletics

 Willi Castro At The Plate

-- Castro has nine doubles, five home runs and 17 walks while hitting .239.
+- Castro has nine doubles, a triple, five home runs and 17 walks while batting .239.

+- Castro has picked up a hit in 36 of 67 games this year, with multiple hits 12 times.

-- In 15 games this season (22.7%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- Castro has driven in a run in 15 games this season (22.4%), including two games with multiple runs batted in.

-- In 37.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (6.1%).
+- In 26 of 67 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.